nyangweso-rodgers/computer-science-docs/04-VMs-vs-Containers/02-Containers/01-Docker/Readme.md

       ```
 - A `Dockerfile` holds all the instructions to **build**, **start** and **run** your application.
 Every command that you otherwise need to execute manually is written in a single file.
 It starts by using a base image.

-## Docker Concept #2: Docker Image
+### Docker Concept #2: Docker Image

-- Building a `Dockerfile` outputs a **Docker image**.
-You can start an image to launch a container.
-- The Docker image encapsulates your application code and all its dependencies.
-This includes the runtime and system libraries.
-It is a self-contained unit that ensures consistency and portability across various environments.
-For example, your development machine and your production server.
+- A **Docker Image** serves as a template for creating **Docker Containers**.
+It contains all the necessary code, runtime, system tools, libraries, and settings required to run a software application.
+- So, a `Dockerfile` is used to build a **Docker Image** which is then used as the template for creating one or more **Docker containers**.
+- Once created, **Docker images** are immutable, meaning they cannot be changed.
+If you need to make changes to an application, you need to modify the `Dockerfile` and create a new image.
+This immutability ensures consistency and reproducibility in application deployment.

+## Other Docker Concepts

-## Docker Concept #3: Docker Container
+### Docker Concept #3: Docker Container

 - This is a dynamic, running instance of a **Docker image**.
 An executed image spawns a container with the command in the `Dockerfile`.
 - **Remarks**: